 Garendon Park, Loughborough - Public Access Developments

 NCR6 is an established PROW, and is the only remaining traffic-free route between Shepshed and Loughborough for cyclists and pedestrians.
-Closing it for this length of time will inconvenience both pedestrians and cyclists; there is no viable alternative cycle-friendly route, since the Coach Road is also closed and isn't scheduled to reopen again until April 2026.
-The closure will also restrict access to the established FPs in the southern part of the estate, since access will be blocked from Coe Avenue.
+Closing it for this length of time has inconvenienced both pedestrians and cyclists; there is no viable alternative cycle-friendly route, since the Coach Road from Shepshed is also closed and isn't scheduled to reopen again until April 2026.
+There will no doubt be schedule overruns there also, since works are still very much ongoing in the area where the new road crosses Coach Road.
+The closures have also restricted access to the established FPs in the southern part of the estate, and will do so more extensively still, once access is blocked from Coe Avenue (likely from early February to mid-April).

-For full details of the recent history of footpath availability and available knowledge of the develpers' plans for the estate, see the website's Garendon page.
+For full details of the recent history of footpath availability and available knowledge of the developers' plans for the estate, see the website's Garendon page.

 --------------------------------